kotynia/dotnet-mammoth-net6/README.md

 ##############################

+Note from @kotynia

-This is a port of Mammoth, originally developed for .NET Framework 4.X, to .NET 7.X +
+This is a port of Mammoth (https://github.com/mwilliamson/dotnet-mammoth) ,

+originally developed for .NET Framework 4.X, to .NET 7.X +

 ##############################

 # Mammoth .docx to HTML converter for .NET